 Both countries come with a warning to ‘do not travel‘ on the Department of Foreign Affairs and Trade’s (DFAT) Smartraveller website.
 This is the reddest ‘red flag’ warning on DFAT’s four-tier travel advisory system.

 At the time of writing, DFAT applies a “do not travel” advisory to 15 countries.
 You’ll find the obvious conflict zones in the mix like Afghanistan, Iraq and Syria, as well as newer entries like politically flammable Venezuela.

 You can see which countries are deemed risky on the Smartraveller site.

 Countries on the ‘do not travel list’ are the places where travel insurance providers can’t look after you, should need to claim.
 That’s why we automatically prevent red flag countries from being added to your insurance policy during the creation of your quote.

 Of course you can go to these places if you wish, but if something happens during your time in a ‘do not travel’ country we won’t be able to support your claim.

 Reconsider your need to travel

-It’s worth checking out the next level down from ‘do not travel’, which also includes a tally of 14 countries including tourist favourite, Egypt.
+It’s worth checking out the next category down, called ‘reconsider your need to travel’.
+Here you’ll find a tally of 15 countries including tourist favourite, Egypt.

 The ‘reconsider your need to travel’ list doesn’t automatically put you in the insurance no-claim zone, but these are the sorts of destinations where things can change rapidly, so best to keep an eye on them too if you’re planning to go rogue on your next overseas mission.

-Bring Travel with Kit travel insurance along for the ride and be covered when you need it most.
-Get a personalised quote to see how much you could save on cover and extras.
+Bring Travel with Kit travel insurance along on your next adventure and be covered when you need it most.
+Get a personalised quote to see how much you could save on award-winning cover and extras.